konstantinTarletski/cybcube-test-task/HELP.md

 # Cybcube test task

 ## General information
-This test task consist of 2 microservices , which communicate with each other via RabbitMQ (in future i will add Apache Kafka also).
+This test task consist of 2 microservices, which communicate with each other via RabbitMQ (in future I will add Apache Kafka also).
 First microservice (supplier) reads persons list from poropeties (filename can be defined in properties file or like environment variable )
 In file there is list of persons who will be taked randamly and send via queue to another microservice.